 Drop—the stone!
 We don’t need another stone thrown.
-The world is already on edge; we’re living in a tinderbox—waiting for the next shoe to drop.
-So please, don’t throw any more stones of bigotry, lies, or other hate-filled rocks.
+The world is already on edge; we live in a tinderbox—waiting for the next shoe to drop.
+So please, don’t throw any more hate-filled stones.

 God is speaking, but are we listening?